Minimizing $\ell_2$ Norm of Flow Time by Starvation Mitigation: Introduction

-There are conditions under which FCFS can achieve an adequate balance, but SRPT cannot.
-Let $P$ be the ratio of the maximum job processing time to the minimum job processing time.
-In Appendix~\ref{sec: fcfs2}, we show that when $P = O(1)$, FCFS is $O(1)$-competitive for minimizing the $\ell_2$ norm of flow time.
-SRPT, in contrast, is not $O(1)$-competitive for minimizing the $\ell_2$ norm of flow time, even if $P=O(1)$.
-For example, the instance depicted in Fig.~\ref{fig: ex1} shows that SRPT may have a poor $\ell_2$ norm of flow time, even if $P = 2$.

-Motivated by the above complementary relationship between SRPT and FCFS, we design an algorithm that balances SRPT and FCFS.
-The algorithm follows SRPT initially.
-For any job, if it has been in the system for too long and its remaining processing time is small enough, then the job becomes a starving job.
+In this paper, we use FCFS to mitigate the starvation caused by SRPT.
+Our algorithm follows SRPT initially.
+If a job has been in the system for too long and its remaining processing time is small enough, then the job becomes a starving job.
 Specifically, a job $J_i$ becomes starving at time $t$ if

 where $\theta$ is called the \textit{starvation threshold}.
 Whenever some jobs are starving, the algorithm processes the job that becomes starving first.
-The formal description of the algorithm is presented in Section~\ref{sec: thealgo}.
-Throughout this paper, we use $BAL(\theta)$ to denote the algorithm when the starvation threshold is set to $\theta$.
+We use $BAL(\theta)$ to denote the algorithm when the starvation threshold is set to $\theta$.
 For example, $BAL(0)$ is equivalent to FCFS and $BAL(\infty)$ is equivalent to SRPT.
-Thus, the best starvation thresholds for the $\ell_1$ norm and $\ell_{\infty}$ norm of flow time are $\infty$ and $0$, respectively.
-This leads us to the following question: